garamond13/L4D2-HardRealism/README.md

 - Always spawn wandering witches.
 - Set tongue_break_from_damage_amount to same value as in Versus.
 - Set Hunter claw damage to 20.
-- Set Jockey health to 300.
+- Set Jockey health to 250.
 - Set Jockey ride damage to 15.
-- Set Jockey leap range to 150.
+- Set Jockey speed to 260.
 - Set Charger pound damage to 20.
 - Tank health is relative to the number of alive Survivors (Normal mod).
 - Tank is faster while on fire.
-- Tank takes double melee damage while on fire.
 - Disable tank spawn on c4m3_sugarmill_b and c4m4_milltown_b.
 - Halve damage from crouched Common/Uncommon Infected.
 - Shotguns are more effective at close range against Common Infected.